 Downtown Salt Lake is on your doorstep at the Grand America Hotel, offering you a wide variety of dining and recreational activities to keep you occupied.
 With all this in mind, you'd be hard-pressed to find a better place to call home while visiting Salt Lake City.

-Things to see on a road trip from Portland to Denver
+Things to see on a road trip from Portland, Oregon to Denver

 On your road trip from Portland to Denver, you will encounter some of the most breathtaking scenery in America, so you should consider taking at least a week or two to complete this trip.